Best wishes for Christmas and New Year

 Alex Graham serves as Provost of Inverness

-On 13th August 2012 Alex Graham was appointed as Provost of Inverness by the Inverness City Committee.
+In August 2012 Alex Graham was appointed as Provost of Inverness by the Inverness City Committee.
 The Provostship is an historic office dating back to at least 1556.
 The Provost is the Civic Head of the City of Inverness, being the formal representative of the City at ceremonial, civic and other significant occasions.
-This is in addition to the Provosts own role as a member of the Highland Council.
+This is in addition to the Provost’s own role as a member of the Highland Council.

 Speaking after his election Alex said: “It is an enormous honour and privilege, and I will endeavour to fulfil the duties of the office to the utmost of my abilities.
 As well as traditions to nurture and develop, we also need to look forward to promoting our City and continuing our strong sense of community in Inverness.
 I want to work with everyone, on all sides of the City Committee, to make Inverness a better place to live.”

 Alex served as Provost until June 2015, when there was a change in the political control of Highland Council.
-Although the Provost of Inverness was a civic non-political role, the new administration wished to replace the Provost and Alex stood down at that point.
+Even though the Provost of Inverness was a civic non-political role, the new Independent administration wished to replace the Provost, and Alex stood down at that point.